Xombi17/whatsapp-pr-messaging/README.md

 1. **Chrome Driver Issues:**
    - Ensure Chrome browser is updated
+   - Verify `chromedriver.exe` is in the same folder as the script
+   - Check that ChromeDriver version matches your Chrome browser version
    - Delete `chrome_profile` folder if authentication fails
+   - **Windows users**: Make sure `chromedriver.exe` is not blocked by Windows Defender

 2. **WhatsApp Web Issues:**
    - Check internet connection